(A little bit) about Carriacou

 Fast Facts:

-Banks: There are two in town; First Caribbean Bank (formerly Barclays) and Republic Bank
+Banks: There are two in town - Republic Bank and Grenada Cooperative.

 Shots: None required.